SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 Whenever possible, I prefer to use this method because of its cleanliness.
 Why?
 Well,

-- It doesn't require me to copy paste the entire encryption function into my deobfuscator
+- It doesn't require me to copy-paste the entire encryption function into my deobfuscator
 - I don't need to manually parse any of the arguments of CallExpressions before execution.

-The only downside is that it requires two seperate visitors and therefore two traversals, where as you can probably implement the first method in a single traversal.
+The only downside is that it requires two separate visitors and therefore two traversals, whereas you can probably implement the first method in a single traversal.

 Here are the steps to implement it: